DRL-Navigation/img_env/README.md

 `pedsim`, `rvo`, `ervo`, thanks to their codes are all opensourced, we converge them and put in `3rd_party`

-`pedsim` if controled by SFM,
+- `pedsim` is controled by SFM

-`rvo` is controled by orca,
+- `rvo` is controled by orca

-`ervo` denotes the emitional version of rvo
+- `ervo` denotes the emitional version of rvo

 to change pedestrain behaviour, set yaml file `ped_sim:type` with one of [ `pedscene`,`rvoscene`,`ervoscene`]